lukescott/es-type-hinting/README.md

 };

 var point = {
-  x: Number, // These aren't type annotations, but rather, is a map of x => Number, y => Number
+  x: number, // These aren't type annotations, but rather, is a map of x => number, y => number
-  y: Number
+  y: number
 };
 // Where would the type hint go in destructuring? let {x: xcoord = defaultValue} = point;